user202729/plover_websocket_server/README.md

 For example `{"stroke": ["S-"]}` (note that invalid keys are silently dropped), or `{"translation": "abc"}`.

+If the `"force"` key is `true` then the command will be executed even when the engine is turned off.
+Note that `{PLOVER:RESUME}` will have no effect in that case.

 Because the Plover inner working is closely tied to the assumption that strokes can only come from the keyboard, when `{PLOVER:RESUME}` is sent and the machine is "keyboard" then some characters before the cursor will be deleted.